devs-discussions-perceptions/devs_discussions_perceptions_paper/README.md

 # Open Coding NFRs (Codes and Categories)

 To understand the content of the NFR discussions, we focused on analyzing the titles and descriptions in the PRs discussions.
-For that purpose, we randomly selected 160 PRs to perform a qualitative analysis.
-To make sure that we were evaluating all NFRs equally, we divided this analysis based on the total number of each NFR in our dataset.
-This analysis was performed on the PRs that we knew mentioned the NFRs in the title or description.
-Through the process of open coding, we generated 35 codes and nine categories that allowed us to understand the content of these titles and descriptions.
+For that purpose, we randomly selected 160 PRs for a qualitative analysis.
+To ensure we evaluated all NFRs equally, we divided this analysis based on the total number of each NFR in our dataset.
+This analysis was performed on the PRs we knew mentioned the NFRs in the title or description.
+Through open coding, we generated 35 codes and nine categories that allowed us to understand the content of these titles and descriptions.
 The list of codes and categories are available at [`/artifacts/Open Coding NFRs.pdf`](https://github.com/devs-discussions-perceptions/devs_discussions_perceptions_paper/blob/main/artifacts/Open%20Coding%20NFRs.pdf)

 We divided the file into pages to make the reading better.
 If accepted, we will make available the Miro link with the full board with the codes.
 The last page contains the whole coding.